Bogdan-Stasjuk/UIAlert-Blocks/README.md

 Demo
 ====

 Clone project and run it.
-You can find examples of usage at 'TestViewController.m'.
-Examples of localization you can see at 'UIAlert+BlocksExample/Resources/Localizations'.
+You can find examples of usage at `TestViewController.m`.
+Examples of localization you can see at `UIAlert+BlocksExample/Resources/Localizations`.

 Compatibility